conceptadev/rockets/packages/nestjs-access-control/README.md

 ## Using `@AccessControlUpdateOne` Decorator

-### Description

 The `@AccessControlUpdateOne` decorator is used to grant update permissions for a single resource.
 This decorator is a shortcut for defining access control grants for updating one resource.

-### Setting Permissions
+### Setting Update One Permissions

 First, define your access control rules using the `AccessControl` library.
 This example shows how to set permissions for different roles.

 ```typescript
 ac.grant(AppRole.User)